hvianna/audioMotion-analyzer/README.md

 AudioMotionAnalyzer.weightingGain(frequency, filter)
 ```

-*Since this is a static method, always call it as `AudioMotionAnalyzer.weightingGain()`, rather than as a method of an instanced object.*
+*Since this is a static method, always call it as `AudioMotionAnalyzer.weightingGain()`, rather than as a method of an instantiated object.*

 Parameter   | type     | description
 ------------|----------|-----------------